jonom/silverstripe-tinytidy/README.md

 ##How to use

-Either uncomment and edit tinytidy's \_config.php file, or copy the contents to your mysite/\_config.php and edit as required to suit your needs.
+The tinytidy/\_config.php file contains an example configuration for TinyMCE and comments which explain what various options do.
+Either uncomment and edit that file directly, or copy the contents to your mysite/\_config.php and edit as required to suit your needs.